Washi1337/AsmResolver/docs/guides/peimage/imports.md

 }
 ```

+> [!NOTE]
+> When trying to modify import to an native/unmanaged PE image, the import directory may need to be trampolined.
+> Refer to [Rebuilding Import and VTable Fixup Directories](pe-building.md#rebuilding-import-and-vtable-fixup-directories) for details on how to do this.

 ## Import Hash

 An Import Hash (ImpHash) of a PE image is a hash code that is calculated